Best EV energy tariffs for electric vehicle owners

 Is it worth getting an EV tariff?

-Introducing an EV into your household can potentially increase your energy consumption by up to 50%.
+Introducing an EV into your household can potentially increase your energy consumption by up to 50% if you're charging it at home.
 However, EV tariffs provide off-peak rates that are substantially cheaper than those offered by Economy 7 tariffs (time-of-use tariffs can vary daily so it’s hard to compare).
 As long as you’re doing the bulk of your charging at home and this is taking place outside of peak hours, an EV tariff is likely to be a good bet to keep your bills down.

 According to OVO, charging an EV with its Charge Anytime tariff works out at less than 2p a mile – around 80% less than the price of petrol.
 Meanwhile, EDF Energy says you can do a 20-mile commute for 51p with its GoElectric Overnight EV tariff.

 If you are thinking about buying an electric vehicle, it’s worth looking at which suppliers offer bundles that may help you save on charger installation costs.
-The government also offers a grant of £350 (or 75% off the cost of getting a socket, whichever is lower) if you want a charger but live in a flat or rented accommodation.
+The government also offers a grant of £350 (or 75% off the cost) towards buying and installing a chargepoint socket, whichever is lower, if you live in a flat or rented accommodation.
+Your home must have its own private off-street parking space to be eligible.

 Which energy suppliers have the best EV tariffs?